Our2020View/Our2020View.github.io/coldweather.md

 <img src="/assets/webTrumaheat3.jpg"/>

 Now - there is another option, other than purchasing this component, but it involves fixing a flaw in the Winnebago winterization procedure associated with the Truma system.
 If fixed, you can easily drain the Truma without winterizing the rest of the coach plumbing system.
-It is a very easy, and less expensive, fix – if you are interested, have a look at the mod page I did for this one:
+It is a very easy, and less expensive, option – if you are interested, have a look at the mod page I did for this one:

 [Truma Water Heater Bypass](/ourmods/heaterbypass/)